wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 In 2018 Amazon introduced its <a target="_blank" href="https://lightsail.aws.amazon.com/ls/docs/en/articles/getting-started-with-amazon-lightsail">Lightsail service</a>, which <strong>automatically scales</strong> EC2 instances running executables without the need to setup VPCs and auto-scaling groups.
 And rates are comparable to public hosting companies (starting at $5 per month).

+But note that each plan has a limit beyond which additional storage and data transfer costs would be incurred.

 ## Istio and Envoy for Tracing